Other related deaths

 2023-0013Deceased 11 Jan 2023 Birmingham and Solihull

-Concerns summary Critical shortages of inpatient mental health beds and PDU spaces leave acutely ill patients without specialist care.
+Concerns summary (AI summary) Critical shortages of inpatient mental health beds and PDU spaces leave acutely ill patients without specialist care.
 Police also failed to correctly classify and risk-assess mentally unwell individuals as high-risk missing persons.

 Floyd Carruthers